Thierry Bernard-Gotteland

 Thierry Bernard-Gotteland (born 1974) is a French artist.
-He lives and works among France and Vietnam.
+He lives and works in France and Vietnam.

 Biography

 TBG was born in Chambéry, Savoie.
 He studied at Willem de Kooning Academy in Rotterdam (NL) and he graduated with a MFA from the Ecole des Beaux-Arts, Grenoble, France.
 He went to Le Fresnoy, National Studio of Contemporary Arts in Tourcoing, enrolled in a post-diploma program.
 He was an artist assistant for Gianni Motti and for Antoni Muntadas, 2002 – 2006.